Test your French level here! Find your French proficiency level with our free French CEFR test below.

 - Can you use any tools (dictionary, verb conjugator, smartphone) during the test?

 So, how can Kwiziq French help you master the French language?
-Well, we’ve got tons of specialised tools and personalised coaching to help you ace your upcoming French tests — whether it’s to pass a citizenship interview or college finals.
+We’ve got tons of specialised tools and personalised coaching to help you ace your upcoming French test — whether it’s to pass a citizenship interview or college finals.

 Here’s an overview of how our comprehensive language learning programme works: